 The Civilian Complaint Review Board has over 100 full-time civilian investigators.
 Investigators form the core of the agency's staff and lead the everyday functions necessary for fulfilling our mission.
 Investigators impartially review the thousands of complaints of police misconduct the agency receives each year, and recommend appropriate disciplinary action to the Board.
 Investigators are critical to the agency, and the role comes with a high level of learning and investment.
-That is why becoming an investigator requires a two year commitment.

 The Agency also has over 100 support staff, ranging from prosecutors to policy specialists, and is always looking for interested candidates dedicated to impartial, independent civilian oversight to join the team.
 If you are interested in working with us, check out our open positions by searching for "CCRB" at nyc.gov/jobs

 Interested in working at the CCRB, but don't see a job that fits your interest?
 Email your resume and cover letter to email@example.com

 .
 The CCRB is always looking for candidates to fill a number of critical roles at the Agency.

 CCRB staff, first and foremost, are public servants dedicated to the Agency's broad mission of restoring public trust in the City's criminal justice system and improving police-community relations.
 CCRBers come from a variety of academic and professional backgrounds.
 The most successful candidates are:

 - Curious.
 You want to understand how things work and why.
 You can see through the noise of a problem and ask questions that refine your perspective.

 - Dogged in the pursuit of answers while being able to see different perspectives, and committed to evaluating facts beyond face value.